ctphoenix/Python-Course-Material/chapter9.md

 title       : Case Study 7 - Movie Analysis, Part 1 - Data Preparation
 description : The [Movie Database](https://www.kaggle.com/tmdb/tmdb-movie-metadata) is a database of 5000 movies catalogued by [IMDB](http://www.imdb.com/).
 The information available about each movie is its budget, revenue, rating, actors and actresses, etc. In this case study, we will use this dataset to determine whether any information about a movie can predict the total revenue of a movie.
 We will also attempt to predict whether a movie's revenue will exceed its budget.

 In Part 1, we will inspect, clean, and transform the data.
 In Part 2, we will use this prepared dataset for analysis.
-In this exercise, we will import our necessary libraries and read in the data.
+In this exercise, we will import our necessary libraries and read in the dataset.

 --- type:NormalExercise lang:python xp:100 skills:2 key:07ea54b341

 ## Exercise 1

 *** =instructions
-- First, we will import several libraries. **sci-kit learn** (`sklearn`) contains helpful models for fitting, and we'll use `matplotlib.pyplot` for visualizations.
+- First, we will import several libraries. **sci-kit learn** (`sklearn`) contains helpful statistical models for fitting, and we'll use the `matplotlib.pyplot` library for visualizations.
 Of course, we will use `numpy`, `scipy`, and `pandas` for data manipulation throughout.
+- Read

 *** =hint
 -  You don't need to do anything, just take a look at the imports.